What is GPT-3?

 In contrast, closed source code can only be changed by the developing company or programmer.
 Facebook is a closed source program, meaning other programmers cannot alter or modify the social media platform’s code in any manner.

-How Do GPT 3 and Human Responses Compare?
+How Do Chat GPT 3 and Human Responses Compare?

 GPT-3 is designed to write like a human.
 However, it can’t think like a human.
 Yet, there is genuine concern that this new technology could potentially eliminate the jobs of writers such as journalists and scriptwriters.